-Not only continents, but most large islands in every quarter of the world, have ridges of high mountains, where the air solely by the rains, which have no communication with any river or the sea, living fish are generated; many persons have eaten of them: upon the drying up of the pools they die, and frequently are very offensive.
+- Not only continents, but most large islands in every quarter of the world, have ridges of high mountains, where the air solely by the rains, which have no communication with any river or the sea, living fish are generated; many persons have eaten of them: upon the drying up of the pools they die, and frequently are very offensive.

-proves healthy to European constitutions.
 Even in the smaller islands such a retreat can generally be found.

 Among the islands possessed by the English in the West Indies, I have already mentioned Monk's Hill, as affording a safe retreat from sickness in Antigua.
 We have taken notice of the wholesomeness of the air in the mountains of Dominica.
 In the healthy and pleasant island of Barbadoes, there is a hill called Scotland, or the Highlands, where the air is purer and more wholesome than in any other place.
-It is to be hoped, that as Grenada and the Grenadines, which have proved so fatal to the English planters, are cleared of woods, due attention will be given to eligible situations for houses; the advantages of which we have so strongly pointed out: we shall then hear nothing more of fatal diseases sweeping off the inhabitants of these islands.
+It is to be hoped, that as Grenada and the Grenadines, which have proved so fatal to the English planters, are cleared of woods, due attention will be given to eligible situations for houses; the advantages of which we have so strongly pointed out: we shall then hear nothing more of fatal diseases sweeping off the inhabitants of these islands. in health, and others for the reception of the sick, the most beneficial consequences